radman/capistrano-recipes/README.md

     require 'capistrano-recipes'

+You might also have to update your Capfile if you're using the asset pipeline.

 You'll need the mysql root password which is under 1password under "bootstrap - mysql"

 You'll also need to have the project in version control at git.dreamcodelabs.com